ReedClanton/NixOS/users/reedclanton/home/README.md

 # Home Manager Configuration

-All `nix` files in this directory are run by Home Manager.
-All other files are utilized in some way by those `nix` file(s).
+All `nix` files in this directory, and all sub-directories, are run by Home Manager.

 ## Purpose

 Contains all data, configuration, and `nix` file(s) needed to fully configure Home Manager for this user.
 May be run independent of NixOS.

 ## Usage

 Home Manager configuration has been broken out into this directory so it may be removed or used independent of NixOS.

 ## Rule(s) & Guideline(s)

 - `default.nix` is the entry point to this Home Manager configuration.
-- The only file(s) that may be called that exist about this directory are common Home Manager modules:
+- The only file(s) that may be called that exist about this directory are common Home Manager
+modules:
    - These calls must not prevent successful execution when the external file doesn't exist.
 - No file or directory that's not documented in this README may be added to this directory (other than this README).